Pop-Code/redux-async-load/README.md

 //connect our component to the state export default connect((state, {userId}) => {
     return {
-        //set a unique load id (used by the ReduxLoader)
-        loadId: 'async-load-'+userId,
         //We suppose the load action will hydrate this part of the state with data (used buy AsyncUser)
         user: state.user[userId]
     }